exploratoria/exploratoria.github.io/ideas.md

 * Traverse the surface of the Moon in 3D

-* View 1undreds of thousands of astronomical objects in 3D
+* View hundreds of thousands of astronomical objects in 3D

 ### Mathematics